|Linda J. Morris (#47181309)|

 |+++PLEASE CHECK MY NEW EMAIL ADDRESS+++|

 All the people I record are my family with the exception of Dateland Fort in Arizona where an entire regiment were killed by the Indians.
-Reording that one was my pleasure.
+Recording that one was my pleasure.
+I also recorded Bethel Cemetery, DeKalb Co., Missouri as most of my mothers family are there.
+I kept only mine.

 Linda Doile Morris